-I have two grown children and two who are still in high school.
-I was blessed to be involved in youth ministry during much of their childhood and I pray my efforts to prepare young Christians has had an impact on them (it’s often more difficult to reach your own children than it is to reach strangers).
+My wife, Susie, and I have four grown children.
+We were blessed to be involved in youth ministry during much of their childhood and I pray my efforts to prepare young Christians has had an impact on them (it’s often more difficult to reach your own children than it is to reach strangers).
 When people ask me about the challenges facing young people in the Church, I do my best to describe both the problem and a possible solution.
 Here’s what I typically say: “Young Christians are leaving the Church because they no longer believe Christianity is true.
 For this reason, Christian Case Makers need to make students their priority as we make the decision to stop teaching and start training.
 This will require youth ministers to embrace a new attitude as they design ‘accessible’ training that challenges young Christians ‘holistically’ and makes the case specifically for students.”
 I’ve been writing about this lately on my blog, so I thought I would take the opportunity to better explain my response (with links to my blog posts):

 “Young Christians Are Leaving the Church”